nhsd-a2si/docs-uec-appts/_pages/overview/using_this_site.md

 ***
 ## Planning a project
 There is a <a href="getting_started.html" target="_blank"><strong>Quick Start Guide</strong></a> which assists suppliers through all key areas of a project when building a solution.
 This should be reviewed in detail as part of the analysis process and subsequent project planning.
-It is also a useful resource to return to, at any of the project phases, to keep track of progress but also for links to more detailed information.
+It is also a useful resource to return to, at any of the project phases, to keep track of progress and for links to more detailed information.

 ## Other key areas
 ### Use Cases